Presenter: Courtney Brown, MS, CCC-SLP

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

-"I underestimated how little I knew about the subject, so learning that I need a lot of help in this area is beneficial to my practice.
+"I underestimated how little I knew about this subject, so learning that I need a lot of help in this area was beneficial.
 I have been making big mistakes in my approach beginning with my assumptions on the topic and how I approach assessment and therapy.
 Moving forward I will do a better job of determining specifics about dialects."
 L.L.
 (Feb.
 2022)

 "I liked the suggestions for assessment (do a language sample to determine specific information about the dialect, use narratives, create a criterion referenced assessment) and ensuring a more language rich environment."
 L.L.
 (Feb.
 2022)